Briar-Bear/oop-practice/README.md

 ###SuperElement

 This method allows the creation of elements such as a div or button.
+SuperElement inherits from SuperEvent.

 ```javascript
  const btn = $e('element', {type: 'button', name: 'exampleBtn', options: [['value', 'Example']] })